Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzePrebuiltRead.md

-# Extract the layout of a document
+# Analyze with the prebuilt read model

-This sample demonstrates how to extract text, table structures, and selection marks, along with their bounding region coordinates from documents.
-If you want to analyze entities and key-value pairs in addition to this data, please see the [Analyze a general document][document_sample] sample.
+This sample demonstrates how to analyze textual elements, such as page words and lines, styles, and text language information from documents using the prebuilt read model.

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.